 \subsection{Train tracks}

-A \emph{train track} on $S$ is an embedded 1-complex $\tau\subset S$ whose edges (called \emph{branches}) are smooth arcs with well-defined tangent vectors at the endpoints.
-At any vertex (called a \emph{switch}) the incident edges are mutually tangent.
+A \emph{train track} on $S$ is defined to be an embedded 1-complex $\tau\subset S$ whose edges (called \emph{branches}) are smooth arcs with well-defined tangent vectors at the endpoints.
+At any vertex (called a \emph{switch}), the incident edges are mutually tangent.
 Through each switch there is a path of class $C^1$ which is embedded in $\tau$ and contains the switch in its interior.
-A simple closed curve component of $\tau$ contains a unique bivalent switch, and all other switches are at least trivalent.
+A simple closed curve component of $\tau$ is required to contain a unique bivalent switch, and all other switches must be at least trivalent.
 The complementary regions of the train track have negative Euler characteristic, which means that they are different from discs with $0,1$ or $2$ cusps at the boundary and different from annuli and once-punctured discs with no cusps at the boundary.
 We always identify train tracks which are isotopic.
 Throughout we use the book \cite{PH92} as the main reference for train tracks.

 A train track is called \emph{generic} if all switches are at most trivalent.
 For each switch $v$ of a generic train track $\tau$ which is not contained in a simple closed curve component, there is a unique half-branch $b$ of $\tau$ which is incident on $v$ and which is \emph{large} at $v$.
-This means that every germ of an arc of class $C^1$ on $\tau$ which passes through $v$ also passes through the interior of $b$.
+This means that every germ of an immersed arc of class $C^1$ on $\tau$ which passes through $v$ also passes through the interior of $b$.
 A half-branch which is not large is called \emph{small}.
 A branch $b$ of $\tau$ is called \emph{large} (or \emph{small}) if each of its two half-branches is large (or small).
 A branch which is neither large nor small is called \emph{mixed}.

-{\bf Remark:} As in \cite{H09a}, all train tracks are assumed to be generic.
-Unfortunately this leads to a small inconsistency of our terminology with the terminology found in the literature.
+\begin{remark} As in \cite{H09a}, all train tracks are assumed to be generic.
+Unfortunately this leads to a small inconsistency of our terminology with the terminology found in the literature. \end{remark}